usefulalgorithm/usefulalgorithm/README.md

 - _ps / dm_, by spirit blue
 - _caroline 2_, by caroline
 - _Frances the Mute_, by The Mars Volta
+- _Egotrip_, by John michel, Anthony James
 - _A City Drowned in God's Black Tears_, by Infinity Knives, Brian Ennals
-- _Egotrip_, by John michel, Anthony James
 - _no floor_, by More Eaze, claire rousay
+- _Iris Silver Mist_, by Jenny Hval
 - _Palm_, by Kukangendai
 - _馬_, by betcover!!
 - _Mega Mercy_, by Any